PHILADELPHIA REFLECTIONS

 Haddonfield Map

 And then, around 1970 the price of Haddonfield real estate tripled overnight.
 The Delaware Port Authority announced its plans for PATCO, a high-speed regular subway-surface line.
 Now that it is in existence, we have clean comfortable safe trains every seven minutes to the Center of Philadelphia.
-The express trains used to take eight minutes to Philadelphia, but now we only have locals which take twelve minutes.
+The express trains used to take eight minutes to Philadelphia, but now we only have locals who take twelve minutes.
 The main complaint is that there is not quite enough time to read the newspaper.

 There's a personal story here.
-In the articles about the coming high speed line I noticed two things: there was to be an elevated overhead track through Haddonfield, and the director of the Port Authority had been a West Point classmate of my uncle.
-Having spent four years in New York City, the image of an elevated train was highly unfavorable.
+In the articles about the coming high-speed line, I noticed two things: there was to be an elevated overhead track through Haddonfield, and the director of the Port Authority had been a West Point classmate of my uncle.
+Having spent four years in New York City, my image of an elevated train was highly unfavorable.
 They were noisy, and the noise created slums all along their path.
 Not what was wanted in tree-lined Haddonfield, at all.
 And the General, who among other things was a neighbor up my street a few houses, created a means to change the plans.
 We held a mass meeting in my house, and among those present was a former regular-Army major, who had been the track engineer for the Illinois Central.
 He said that he had been through such arguments many times, had usually beaten down the opposition, but as a matter of fact, putting the rail line below grade was perfectly feasible.
 With that, one thing led to another, and General Casey finally one day was heard to say, "All right, I'll do it.
 But don't tell Collingswood."
 Collingswood is two stops closer to Philadelphia, and the main point was that a very popular religious radio station was located a hundred yards from the proposed line.
 One day, the minister of this station woke up to see an elevated -- an elevated -- being built outside his window.
 You can imagine all the rest, the radio broadcasts, the protests, the confrontation.
 But unfortunately, it was too late to make a change of plans.